goofball564/AnotherDarkSoulsAutosplitter/README.md

 # AnotherDarkSoulsAutosplitter
-A Cursed Autosplitter for Dark Souls
+A Cursed Autosplitter for Dark Souls: Prepare to Die Edition and Dark Souls: Remastered

 ### Current Limitations